AIMultipleAIMultiple

 Figure 2: The image shows 30 different types of common distortions and appearance changes.4

-Another study on facial recognition challenges highlights that surveillance and reconnaissance systems often suffer from reduced accuracy in facial recognition due to low-quality footage, occlusions such as glasses, and demographic biases in training datasets.
+Another study on facial recognition challenges shows that surveillance and reconnaissance systems often suffer from reduced accuracy due to low-quality footage, occlusions (e.g., glasses), and demographic biases in training datasets.

 To address these issues, the researchers developed a deep learning framework that uses autoencoders and generative adversarial networks (GANs) to generate synthetic data, manipulate facial attributes, and enhance degraded images.